NCIP/gdc-docs/docs/API/Users_Guide/Search_and_Retrieval.md

 This example returns `male` cases.

-The JSON object to be passed to the `filter` parameter looks like:
+The JSON object to be passed to the GDC API looks like:

 	{"op": "=",
 		  "content": {